RobotnikAutomation/robot_simulation/README.md

 ## Usage

 ### 1. Simulation of a robot
-If the env variable `ROBOT_MODEL` is defined, the value will be taken in the robot_complete.launch:
+If the env variable `ROBOT_MODEL` is defined, the value will be taken in the `robot_complete.launch`:

 ```bash
 roslaunch robot_sim robot_complete.launch